 If you are considering having any work done to the roof of your home or other building, you should be aware that there are several factors to consider when deciding on which roofing contractor to hire.
 It is important to make sure you look at all of these areas in order to be sure that your roofing project is successful.
 For more information on any of these issues, contact us at 214-244-3619.

-Most roofers don’t understand how to prepare your roof damage claim using Exactimate (the standard software for creating property claims estimates).
+Most roofers do not understand how to prepare your roof damage claim using Exactimate (the standard software for creating property claim estimates).
 Insurance companies want a licensed adjuster to help with the reporting side, not a roofer.

-This may seem obvious, but unfortunately it is not.
-Most roofers are not licensed.
-One of the first things you need to ask any prospective roofer is whether or not they are licensed.
-Be sure to ask them to show you that license, and verify that it is legitimate and current.
+Most roofers are not licensed General Contractors.
+One of the first things you need to ask any prospective roofer is whether or not they are a licensed General Contractor.
+Be sure to ask any prospective roofer to show you their license.
+Make sure to verify their license is legitimate and up to date.

 Tip: T Rock is a licensed General Contractor.
 We are also bonded for any size project.